Mikhail Zadornov (politician): Politician

 In 1993, Zadornov was among founders of the Yabloko movement (currently known as "Yabloko" Russian united democratic party).

 1994–1995 – deputy of the 1st State Duma, member of the Yabloko parliamentary group.
 Chairman of the Committee for the Budget, Taxes, Banks and Finance.

 1996–1997 – deputy of the 2nd State Duma (elected to represent the Kamchatka constituency as a member of Yabloko); Chairman of the Committee for the Budget, Taxes, Banks and Finance.

 November 1997 – May 1999: Minister of Finance of the Russian Federation (in the cabinets of Prime Ministers Viktor Chernomyrdin, Sergei Kiriyenko and Yevgeny Primakov).
 Zadornov joined the cabinet without the authorisation of the Yabloko party and for this reason he withdrew from the party leadership.
 He participated in the decision-making for the default in August 1998.
 Following the default, Zadornov offered his letter of resignation, which was not accepted.

 On 25 May 1999, Zadornov was appointed First Deputy Prime Minister of Russia, but filed to resign (and was succeeded in office by Mikhail Kasyanov) after learning that the appointment was subject to his resignation as Minister of Finance.
 Zadornov's resignation as First Deputy Prime Minister was accepted on 28 May 1999.

 May – September 1999 – Russian Special Presidential Envoy for relations with international financial institutions.
 October – December 1999 – Special Advisor to the president of Sberbank of Russia.

 2000–2003 – Deputy in 3rd State Duma (elected to represent the Universitetsky constituency of Moscow with the Yabloko party); member of the Yabloko parliamentary group; Deputy Chairman of the Budget and Taxes Committee; member of the Commission for Review of Federal Budget Expenditures for Defence and National Security.

 2004–2005 – (independent) Deputy in 4th State Duma (elected to represent the Universitetsky constituency of Moscow with the Yabloko party); independent deputy; member of the Budget and Taxes Committee.

 Since April 2005 – member of the Republican Party of Russia, member of the party's policy council.

+Sanctions

+Zadornov was sanctioned by the UK government on 4 May 2022 in relation to the Russo-Ukrainian War.